 Support for Friends & Family Affected by Addiction in Maine:

 Here in Maine, Crossroads for Women offers an ongoing therapy group specifically for friends and family members (men and women) that have loved ones struggling with drug and/or alcohol addiction.
+Signs of Alcoholism should be treated right after it is diagnosed.
 Groups are offered in Portland and Windham.
 Download a flyer with details (PDF) or call for more information: 207.773.9931 (Portland) or 207.894.5733 (Windham).